amigus/dnsmasq-web/README.md

 ## Security

-When running as a daemon with `-d`, the `-T`, `-c`, and `-t` options control the [Simple Token Manager for Go](https://github.com/amigus/go-stm) which generates UUID format tokens according to the following parameters:
+When running as a daemon with `-d`, the `-T`, `-c`, and `-t` options control the _TokenChecker_.

+### TokenChecker

+The TokenChecker implements a simple token management scheme, an HTTP header checker, and a token publishing endpoint.

 ```bash
 -T int